A Hierarchical Gradient Tracking Algorithm for Mitigating Subnet-Drift in Fog Learning Networks: Analysis and Optimization

 The optimization problem \eqref{control_alg_prob} has a similar form to a geometric program (GP), with the exception of the last constraint $p = \min(1 - \beta_{1}^2, \ldots, 1 - \beta_{S}^2)$.
 By relaxing it to $p \leq \min(1 - \beta_{1}^2, \ldots, 1 - \beta_{S}^2)$, it becomes a posynomial inequality constraint which can be handled by GP~\cite{boyd2007tutorial}.
 The solution of the relaxed problem will remain the same as \eqref{control_alg_prob}, which is provable via a straightforward contradiction.
 It is worth comparing this procedure to the more complex control algorithm for SD-FL proposed in \cite{lin2021semi}, where one must adaptively choose a smaller $K$ when client models in a subnet deviate from each other too quickly.
 With our {\tt SD-GT} methodology, the subnet drift is inherently controlled, allowing a relatively stable $K_t$ throughout the whole training process.

+The computational complexity of solving this GP using interior-point methods (IPMs) is approximately $\mathcal{O}(S^3 \log(S/\epsilon))$, where $\epsilon$ is the desired accuracy~\cite{boyd2004convex}; in particular, since our formulation optimizes over $S + 1$ variables, each Newton iteration incurs $\mathcal{O}(S^3)$ cost.
+Importantly, the overhead of solving this optimization is small compared to the other server operations of model aggregation, broadcasting, and gradient tracking that scale with the model dimension $d$.

 Algorithm \ref{alg:2} summarizes the dynamic control procedure for {\tt SD-GT} developed in this section.
 It can be executed at any global iteration $t \in [1, T]$ during the training process to update $K_t$ and the sampling rates.
+We provide both a convergence analysis of {\tt SD-GT} under Algorithm~\ref{alg:2} and bounds on the associated $K_t$ values in Appendix~\ref{appen:ctrl_convergence}.
+Overall, those results show that Algorithm~\ref{alg:2} achieves the same convergence rate as Corollary~\ref{cor1}, with time-varying effects from adaptive parameters bounded by their minimum observed values during training.
+Moreover, higher D2D costs are shown to restrict feasible choices of $K_t$, while lower costs allow larger values, demonstrating that our dynamic control of $K_t$ balances communication and optimization objectives as intended.